CodeGator/CG.Email/docfx/index.md

 # Introduction

-CG.Email.dll contains general purpose email extensions.
+CG.Email.dll contains an email service used by other CodeGator packages.